Human Trafficking - Full Report

 Identified as promising by the Human Trafficking Research Initiative of Innovations for Poverty Action.

-Educational interventions may improve healthcare and specialized social workers’ ability to identify and support human trafficking victims in the US, but this conclusion rests on a small number of studies and more research is needed.
+Educational interventions may improve healthcare and specialized social workers’ ability to identify and support human trafficking victims in the US, but according to the Human Trafficking Research Initiative, this conclusion rests on a small number of studies and more research is needed.

 Law enforcement and judicial capacity building